anankran/nodecrawler/README.md

 # nodecrawler
 Web crawler with Node.js

-Web crawling with Node.js lib https://github.com/bda-research/node-crawler
+Web crawling with node-crawler https://github.com/bda-research/node-crawler.

+In this test I used Webtask (https://webtask.io/), an Node package that runs serverless Javascript back-end codes.